 You can only submit an application between the published opening and closing dates.
 We cannot accept late applications.

-If you are successful we expect you will be able to commence your project around March 2020
+If you are successful we expect you will be able to commence your project around April 2021 and within 3 months of executing the funding agreement.

 Table 1: Expected timing for this grant opportunity